 The Account is credited with the amounts set aside by the Council as finance for the costs of acquisition, construction and enhancement.
 The Account contains accumulated gains and losses on Investment Properties.
-The Account also contains revaluation gains accumulated on Property, Plant and Equipment before 1 April 2007, the date that the Revaluation Reserve was created to hold such gains.
-Note 7 on page 25 provides details of the source of all the transactions posted to the Account, apart from those involving the Revaluation Reserve.
+The Account also contains revaluation gains and accumulated on Property, Plant and Equipment before 1 April 2007, the date that the Revaluation Reserve was created to hold such gains.
+Note 7 on pages 27 and 28 provide details of the source of all the transactions posted to the Account, apart from those involving the Revaluation Reserve.

-Capital Adjustment Account 2016/17 2015/16 £'000 £'000 £'000 £'000 Balance at 1 April 142,604 163,189 Reversal of items relating to capital expenditure debited or credited to the Comprehensive Income and Expenditure Statement: Charges for depreciation and amortisation of non-current assets (12,406) (22,298) Derecognised assets (9,489) Revaluation losses on Property, Plant and Equipment (819) 899 Revenue expenditure funded from capital under statute (985) (22,048) Amounts of non-current assets written off on disposal or sale (including Impairment) as part of the gain/loss on disposal to the Comprehensive Income and Expenditure Statement (7,261) (1,684) (30,960) (45,131) Adjusting amounts written out of the Revaluation Reserve 11,904 1,959 Net written out amount of the cost of non-current assets consumed in the year (19,056) (43,172) Capital financing applied in the year: Use of the Capital Receipts Reserve to finance new capital expenditure 5,237 3,818 Use of capital reserve 244 115 Application of grants to capital financing from the Capital Grants unapplied account - - Capital Receipts Reserve set aside to repay debt - - Capital grants and contributions credited to the Comprehensive Income and Expenditure Statement that have been applied to capital financing 13,356 11,504 Statutory provision for the financing of capital investment charged against the Council Fund and HRA balances 4,499 4,059 Capital expenditure charged against the Council Fund and HRA balances 5,059 2,905 28,395 22,401 Movements in the market value of Investment Properties charged to the Comprehensive Income and Expenditure Statement 298 186 Balance at 31 March 152,241 142,604 b) Financial Instruments Adjustment Account
+Capital Adjustment Account 2016/ 17 2015/ 16 £'000 £'000 £'000 £'000 Balance at 1 April 142,604 163,189 Reversal of items relating to capital expenditure debited or credited to the Comprehensive Income and Expenditure Statement: Charges for depreciation and amortisation of non-current assets (12,406) (22,298) De-recognised assets (9,489) - Revaluation losses on Property, Plant and Equipment (819) 899 Revenue expenditure funded from capital under statute (1,685) (22,048) Amounts of non-current assets written off on disposal or sale (including Impairment) as part of the gain/(loss) on disposal to the Comprehensive Income and Expenditure Statement (7,261) (1,684) (31,660) (45,131) Adjusting amounts written out of the Revaluation Reserve 11,904 1,959 Net written out amount of the cost of non-current assets consumed in the year (19,756) (43,172) Capital financing applied in the year: Use of the Capital Receipts Reserve to finance new capital expenditure 5,237 3,818 Use of capital reserve 244 115 Application of grants to capital financing from the Capital Grants unapplied account - - Capital Receipts Reserve set aside to repay debt - - Capital grants and contributions credited to the Comprehensive Income and Expenditure Statement that have been applied to capital financing 13,356 11,504 Statutory provision for the financing of capital investment charged against the Council - - Fund and HRA balances 4,499 4,059 Capital expenditure charged against the Council Fund and HRA balances 5,059 20 205 2,905 22 404 28,395 22,401 Movements in the market value of Investment Properties charged to the Comprehensive Income and Expenditure Statement 298 186 Balance at 31 March 151,541 142,604 b) Financial Instruments Adjustment Account